-Mrs. Fuller is the cofounder and President Emeritus of Decision Resources Group, a leading purveyor of best-in-class, high-value analytics and insights on the biopharmaceutical, device and managed care sectors.
+Mrs. Fuller was the cofounder and President Emeritus of Decision Resources Group, a leading purveyor of best-in-class, high-value analytics and insights on the biopharmaceutical, device and managed care sectors.

 Previously, Mrs. Fuller was a Vice President at Arthur D. Little, Inc. She and Sam Fleming led a buyout of Arthur D. Little Decision Resources in 1990.
-At the University of Pennsylvania, Mrs. Fuller is a member of the Board of Trustees and the Board of Overseers at the School of Arts and Sciences.
-She participates in the Huntsman and the Life Sciences and Management advisory boards.
-Mrs. Fuller is Chair and Director of Cultural Survival, a nonprofit organization that promotes the vision, rights and voice of indigenous people.
-She is also on the boards of Cytel Corporation and The Forbes Consulting Group.
-Mrs. Fuller holds a bachelor of arts from the University of Pennsylvania and a master of arts from Harvard University.
+At the University of Pennsylvania, Mrs. Fuller was a member of the Board of Trustees and the Board of Overseers at the School of Arts and Sciences.
+She participated in the Huntsman and the Life Sciences and Management advisory boards.
+Mrs. Fuller was Chair and Director of Cultural Survival, a nonprofit organization that promotes the vision, rights and voice of indigenous people.
+She was also on the boards of Cytel Corporation and The Forbes Consulting Group.
+Mrs. Fuller held a bachelor of arts from the University of Pennsylvania and a master of arts from Harvard University.